droonga/droonga.org/reference/plugin/adapter/index.md

 You should not keep stateful information for a pair of incoming and outgoing messages as an instance variable of the adapter.
 Instead, you should give stateful information as a part of the incoming message body, and receive it from the body of the corresponding outgoing message.

+Any error raised from the adapter is handled by the Droonga Engine itself.
+See also [error handling].

 ## Configurations {#config}